awsdocs/amazon-s3-userguide/doc_source/setup-aws-cli.md

    +  [Getting Set Up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html)
    +  [Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

 1. Add a named profile for the administrator user in the AWS CLI config file\.
 You use this profile when executing the AWS CLI commands\.
+For more information, see [Named profiles for the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)in the *AWS Command Line Interface User Guide*\.

    ```
    [adminuser]